Leonid Ramzin: Industrial Party Trial

-In 1930, Ramzin was accused of fabricated crimes as part of the Industrial Party Trial.
+In 1930, Ramzin was accused of fabricated crimes of wrecking (sabotage) as part of the Industrial Party Trial.
 His witness testimony, in which he described in detail the activity of an alleged secret engineering organization, became the basis for arguments against him and the others accused in the trial.
 He received the death penalty sentence to be carried by shooting, which was substituted with ten years of imprisonment.

 Work in the "Sharashkas"

 While incarcerated, he continued his work on the construction of his flow-through boiler design.
 In 1933, the first Ramzin boiler was put to use by the "TETs-9" enterprise under Mosenergo.
 In 1934, Ramzin was made head of the OKB ("Experimental Design Bureau") which headed the construction of Ramzin boilers, organized as part of the ninth State Political Directorate administrative group.
 This bureau, in which the arrested engineers worked, became one of the first so-called "Sharashka's".

 Release

 In 1936, Leonid Ramzin was granted amnesty and released from prison.

 In 1943, he, along with academic Andrei Sheglyayev, founded the power-machine building faculty and the academic department for boiler building in the Moscow Power Engineering Institute.
 Since 1944, Ramzin himself headed the boiler building academic department at the MPEI.

 Leonid Ramzin died in 1948.
-He was buried at the Armenian Cemetery in Moscow.
+He was buried at the Moscow Armenian Cemetery.